maikirakiwi/Talo/README.md

 4. Users who don't send messages for x (default: 21) days will be automatically removed

 ## Note
+Bot is designed to moderate one single chat/channel.

+Existing users in the channel will be tracked after they send their first message when bot is online.

 Make sure the bot has the following permissions in the group:
 - Delete messages